cbg-ethz/V-pipe/index.md

 V-pipe: A bioinformatics pipeline for viral sequencing data

-{% include flashNews.html urgent="0" msg="New version v2.99.2 of V-pipe <a href='https://github.com/cbg-ethz/V-pipe/releases'>has been released</a>" %}
+{% include flashNews.html urgent="0" msg="New version v2.99.3 of V-pipe <a href='https://github.com/cbg-ethz/V-pipe/releases'>has been released</a><br />includes primer trimming on cohorts with multiple different protocols" %}

 # Introduction